Skip to content

 I began my second career as an author, speaker and story collector after nearly thirty years of nursing.
 I’ve worked as a surgical scrub nurse, on a cardiac unit, in a prison, as a dialysis nurse, a homecare nurse for kids on ventilators, and then as a clinical research coordinator for a variety of cardiovascular trials.
 I still love nursing, although of late, it’s been mostly band aids and advising friends and family to see their doctor or head straight to the ER.

 My first book, Goliath’s Mountain, is the true and tragic love story that gives readers a personal view into my soul and the heart of my family.
-It covers topics like mental illness and suicide with passion, insight and the sensitivity of one who looks for God’s goodness in any circumstance.
+It covers topics like mental illness and suicide with passion, insight and the sensitivity.
+It’s the story of how I learned to look for God’s goodness in any circumstance.

 Friends and strangers approached me with questions or to tell me their stories after Goliath’s Mountain was published.
 I’ve always loved true and transparent stories, both the written and oral testimonies.
 But these people needed someone to hear their story and respect their situation.
 There I was.
 It wasn’t a suicide for many of them, but they had connected with my pain.
 And more so, with God’s mercy and grace in my mistakes.